build-trust/ockam-website/src/content/learn/blog/fight_complexity_in_software_design.md

 ---
-title: "Ockam: A Philosophy of Open Source Software Design"
+title: "Ockam: A Philosophy on Open Source Software Design"
 date: 2020-10-15
 description: "Our approach with software is to create simple designs that enable us to build up our systems without them ever becoming overwhelming."
-metaTitle: "Symmetric and asymmetric keys both play an important role in cryptography, the foundation of Internet security."
+metaTitle: "The Ockam approach to software design is to keep it simple by fighting complexity in our open source code"
 author: "Mrinal Wadhwa"
 authorAvatar: ./assets/mrinal-wadhwa-1.jpg
 ---